HPEEzmeral/spark-on-k8s/charts/metastore/README.md

 `--set mysqlDB=true --set hiveSecret=hivemeta-secret`

 ### Creating a service account
 This helm chart does not create Service Account and RBAC.
-To use an existing Service Account either update values.yaml or use the following flag with install command: <br>
+To use an existing Service Account either update values.yaml or use the following flag with install command:
 ` --set serviceAccount.name=xyz  --set serviceAccount.create=false`

-To create a new Service account use the flag: <br>
+To create a new Service account use the flag:
 ` --set serviceAccount.create=true`

-To create a new RBAC for the service account use the flag: <br>
+To create a new RBAC for the service account use the flag:
 ` --set rbac.create=true`

 ## Uninstalling the Chart